 This system has quite a bit of awesome curation features and solves the 3 biggest challenges you face as a content curator — finding content, citing content, and promoting content.

+The Listening Engine allows you to quickly discover trending content and works in any market or niche.
 This addon is like having a team of full time expert content assistants searching the web 24 hours a day, 7 days a week looking for prime content for you to curate.

 Using this tool to cite content with this tool couldn’t be easier.
 It’s all visual and allows you to build both single source curations but you can also create multi-source curations round up posts.
-For instance, here’s a tutorial on How to Use BuzzSumo to Create a Weekly RoundUp.

 If you are looking for a content curation solution for WordPress then Curation Suite should be on the top of that list.